Beef Bourguignon

 Browning beef:

-• 3 tbsp oil , olive, canola or vegetable
+• 3 tbsp oil, olive, canola oil, or vegetable oil

 • 0.75 tsp salt